hapify/hapify/docs/cli.md

 -   `-V`, `--version`: output the version number
 -   `--debug`: enable debug mode
 -   `-d <path>`, `--dir <path>`: change the working directory.
 This path can be absolute or relative to the current path
--   `-k <secret>`, `--key <secret>`: force usage of an API key rather than the one defined in global config.
-If you want to define your api key permanently, you should use command `hpf key`)
+-   `-k <secret>`, `--key <secret>`: force usage of an API key rather than the one defined in global configuration.
+If you want to define your API key permanently, you should use command `hpf key`
 -   `-h`, `--help`: show help

 ### Commands